wilfredkisku/DIGITAL-DESIGN-AND-COMPUTER-ARCHITECTURE/verilog/README.md

 endmodule
 ```

+### Parameterized Module definitions

+In Verilog, parameters are static values and are not associated with any specific data type like registers or nets.

+A constant expression in Verilog denotes a fixed numerical value or a parameter defined earlier.
+It's important to note that parameter values cannot be altered during runtime, although the defparam statement allows for modifications at compilation time.

+The defparam statement specifically operates during compilation, enabling the adjustment of parameter values.
+This can be achieved by utilizing the # delay specification in conjunction with module instantiation.

+In Verilog, there are two approaches for altering a module's parameter value when instantiating the module.

 ### wire Elements (Combinational logic)
 ```wire``` elements are simple wires (or busses of arbitrary width) in Verilog designs.
 The following are syntax
 rules when using wires: